 - Three (3) letters of recommendation

-Applicants for the Master of Fine Arts Program must present themselves for an interview on-campus or at a professional conference.
+Applicants for the Master of Fine Arts Track who make it to the second stage of the admissions process must present themselves for an interview on-campus or at a professional conference.
 Applicants are strongly encouraged to interview on-campus and to tour the Cedar City area and the professional affiliate organizations.
-Please contact the Program Director for specific dates for interviews.
+The Program Director will contact qualified applicants to arrange the interview.

 Applicants for the Master of Arts Track (Online) are also encouraged to interview on-campus and to tour the Cedar City area and the professional affiliate organizations, but are only required to have a telephone interview.

 The Program Director and the AA Admissions Committee will assess the quality of the applicant based on the following areas:

 - Leadership skills as evidenced through the applicant’s undergraduate activities, civic volunteerism, internships with a professional arts organization, and/or a paid professional experience in arts or nonprofit organizations.